 We make films for fun and to explore the medium.
 Emotional cores, originality, suspense, and character development mark the good story.

 Only basic equipment of film-making will be available: Cameras (rarely also with steady cam and shoulder rigs), tripods, various microphones, sound recorders, possibly minimal lighting, simple props, costumes and make-up, plus editing computers.
-There are probably DSLR cameras with video capture (+ lenses), vehicles, musical instruments, and catering.
+There are probably DSLR cameras with video capture (+ lenses), maybe professional film cameras (RED, BMD, etc.), vehicles, musical instruments, and catering.

 The cast and crew are recruited from enthusiastic assistant directors, producers, technicians, DoPs, boom operators, gaffers, actors, editors, musicians and all sorts of production assistants.
 They beg for good stories, doable scripts.
 So please them first!